 Tom Izzo was enshrined in the Naismith Memorial Basketball Hall of Fame on September 9, 2016, cementing his status as one of the game's all-time greats.

-In his 18th year directing the Spartan program, head coach Tom Izzo has compiled an impressive list of accomplishments, including the 2000 NCAA National Championship, seven regular-season Big Ten Championships, three Big Ten Tournament titles, six Final Four appearances, eight National Coach of the Year awards and a Big Ten-best 15 straight NCAA Tournament appearances.
+Now in his 23rd year, Izzo has compiled an impressive list of accomplishments, including the 2000 NCAA National Championship, seven regular-season Big Ten Championships, five Big Ten Tournament titles, seven Final Four appearances, eight National Coach of the Year awards and a Big Ten-record 20 straight NCAA Tournament appearances.

 These accomplishments, however, are not what make Izzo one of the best in the game, but rather it is his insatiable desire to accomplish more.

 With a career record of 544-220, it's easy to see that Izzo knows how to win, but he also knows how to win the right way.
 In his 22 years directing the Spartan program, 85 percent of his players who completed their eligibility also left with a degree.
 In the last 18 years, 54 Spartans have received their undergraduate degrees.